 Today our past accomplishments are not enough.
 The purpose of the Equine Sciences Initiative at Texas A&M is to collaboratively utilize our expertise to build an equine program that will graduate the industry’s future leaders and generate research and veterinary medical care that will improve the industry and the care and welfare of the horse.
 Texas A&M will build complete and modern facilities, from which to teach, train students and conduct research.
 Further, Texas A&M will be connected to the entire industry through extensive outreach activities.

 The Equine Initiative has developed four major imperatives.
 In each of these areas, the focus will be to enhance and improve upon Texas A&M’s existing strengths in order to facilitate the completion the vision of the Equine Initiative.
 The four imperatives are curriculum enhancement, outreach & engagement expansion, facility construction and partnership development.

 Dr. Jim Heird joined the faculty at Texas A&M University in September, 2009.
 Bringing with him a history of superb academic and industry experience, Dr. Heird is well positioned to lead the Equine Initiative charge.

-Anna Morrison joined Dr. Heird and the Equine Initiative in January 2010.
-Anna’s familiarity with equine academic programs makes her a strong addition to the Initiative team.
+Dr. Anna Morrison joined Dr. Heird and the Equine Initiative in January 2010.
+Anna’s familiarity with equine academic programs and fundraising make her a strong addition to the Initiative team.